Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Approach

 \section{Approach}

-To address under-constrained regression test suites in real-world issue benchmarks, we propose \tool: a diagnostic-driven test augmentation framework.
+To address under-constrained regression test suites in real-world issue benchmarks, we propose \tool: a fully automated diagnostic-driven test augmentation framework.
 Given a verified reference patch $P_{gt}$ and its associated regression test suite $T$, \tool produces an augmented suite $T' \supseteq T$ that more tightly constrains the intended behavior of the fix.
-A strong test suite should not only accept the correct fix, but also \emph{reject} plausible yet incorrect alternatives. \tool operationalizes this intuition by using semantically modified variants of $P_{gt}$ as diagnostic stressors: if a variant passes all tests in $T$ despite deviating from $P_{gt}$, it reveals a behavioral gap in the suite. \tool then generates targeted tests to close that gap.
+A strong test suite should not only accept the correct fix, it should also \emph{reject} plausible yet incorrect alternatives. \tool operationalizes this intuition by treating semantically modified variants of $P_{gt}$ as \emph{behavioral probes}: if a variant passes all tests in $T$ despite deviating from $P_{gt}$, it exposes a behavioral gap. \tool then generates targeted tests to close that gap.

 Figure~\ref{fig:probe_overview} illustrates the overall workflow of \tool.
 Given $P_{gt}$ and $T$, \tool proceeds through four stages: (1)~\textbf{Program Variant Generation} produces semantically modified variants of $P_{gt}$ that are syntactically valid and interface-compatible (\S\ref{approach:perturbation}); (2)~\textbf{Assessing Test Adequacy via Program Variants} executes $T$ against each variant, collecting those that pass as evidence of behavioral gaps (\S\ref{approach:probing}); (3)~\textbf{Program Variant-Guided Test Generation} generates new tests guided by the surviving variants as contrastive signals (\S\ref{approach:generation}); and (4)~\textbf{Test Validation and Selection} ensures generated tests pass on $P_{gt}$ while rejecting at least one surviving variant, admitting only behaviorally meaningful additions to $T' = T \cup T_{new}$ (\S\ref{approach:validation}).